• Skip to primary navigation

 12. Videographer

-You must have extensive experience shooting, directing, and editing video.
-Most of the time, you’ll have to bring your own camera and other necessary equipment.
+You must have extensive experience shooting, directing, and editing videos.
+Most of the time, you’ll have to bring your camera and other necessary equipment.

 13. A career counselor

-They might be able to assist clients in finding new opportunities and preparing for interviews and events.
+They can assist clients in finding new opportunities and preparing for interviews and events.

 Required skills: You should be familiar with the job market in your field, possess excellent active listening skills, and be knowledgeable about leadership and business success strategies.